 |Home » TECHNOLOGY » Small Wind Turbines » Market development|

 The market for very small systems represents the most active sector for wind off-grid systems, especially due to the boat and caravan market (thousands of units per year).
 The use of WHS for rural electrification is far from the generalised use of SHS, but some current developments can be noted.
-For example, the use of WHS is a traditional practice in Inner Mongolia, where around 250,000 SWT (adding up to 64 MW) have already been installed, with a manufacturing capability of 40,000 units per year.
-Apart from this huge local market, another interesting project is PERMER in Argentinawhere, after a pilot phase of 115 WHS, an implementing phase of 1,500 WHS (in two configurations: 300 or 600 W) has been approved.
+For example, the use of WHS is a traditional practice in Inner Mongolia, where around 250,000 SWTs (adding up to 64 MW) have already been installed, with a manufacturing capability of 40,000 units per year.
+Apart from this huge local market, another interesting project is PERMER in Argentina where, after a pilot phase of 115 WHS, an implementing phase of 1,500 WHS (in two configurations, 300 or 600 W) has been approved.